 Though states and governments are taking steps to support businesses offering them loans, introducing tax breaks, or postponing the tax filing and payment due dates, it’s obvious that it’s not the time to wait and see for many SMBs.
 It’s rather the time to take action and transform to be able to answer the crisis.

-Let’s take a look at how transformation might help an offline business keep the doors open and lights on during the crisis.
+Let’s take a look at some e-commerce business hacks to keep the doors open and lights on during the crisis.

 1. Click and mortar: leverage online

 Today’s crisis has locked people at their homes, cutting them off from usual things like coffee shops, groceries, pubs, cafes, gyms, pools, etc. In fact, for many, life has moved to the internet.
 So businesses that haven’t yet had any online presence appeared in trouble, as they lost their customers.